Pulmonary & Critical Care Medicine

 Associate Professor

-The Division of Pulmonary and Critical Care Medicine consists of 15 full-time faculty members.
-Research with extramural funding includes projects in cellular mechanisms in acute lung injury, acute and chronic lung rejection, control of breathing, respiratory muscle function, mechanisms of patient-ventilator interactions, sleep-disordered breathing, and exercise rehabilitation in COPD.
+The Division of Pulmonary and Critical Care Medicine consists of 26 full-time faculty members.
+Research with extramural funding includes projects in acute and chronic lung rejection, control of breathing, respiratory muscle function, mechanisms of patient-ventilator interactions, using machine learning to predict outcomes of ARDS, sleep-disordered breathing, and exercise rehabilitation in COPD.